Skip to content

 Well-Architected Framework Alignment

-Salesforce’s Well-Architected Framework provides structured guidance across four pillars.
-CTA solutions should align with all four.
+Salesforce’s Well-Architected Framework organizes guidance into three pillars.
+CTA solutions should align with all three.

 Trusted